FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables/auto_synced_parameters.md

 # Special auto-synced parameters
 Lightworks provides the following variables, automatically updated by the CPU, for use in effects (GPU).
+These variables are declared outside the shader and are then available globally to all subsequent shaders of that effect.

 ### Basic variables:
 ``` Code